bmschneider/SamsungDataAnalysis/CodeBook.md

 ###Description:

 This file describes the logic used to produce the output data set.
-The
+The data is a set of measurements while subject performed the labelled activity.
+See data readme file for futher details.
+We take a subset of the measurements for all subjects for analysis.

 ###Raw files used: